-For those not familiar with Burgundy, the Hospices de Beaune is the region’s most famous and cherished possession.
-A magnificent structure, designed at the time to accommodate the most recent developments in the provision of medical care, it opened its doors as a hospital for the poor in 1452.
-The operational activities finally moved into more modern premises in the 1970’s, but the charitable institution founded by Guigone and Rolin, is still providing care for the people of Burgundy after more than 500 years.
-There are other hospitals in Europe that have been in existence for a long time.
-St John’s in the City of Bruges for example, is considerably older, founded shortly after I was buried at Fontenay.
-However the particular feature that makes the Hospices special, is that it is self financing.
+Over the the centuries, the Hospices de Beaune has become the region’s most famous and cherished possession.
+The magnificent structure opened its doors in 1452, when it was designed to incorporate the most recent developments in the provision of medical care.
+There are other hospitals in Europe that have been in existence for longer.
+St John’s in the City of Bruges for example, was founded in the 12c.
+However the feature that makes the Hospices special, is that it is self financing.
 Its annual running costs are paid from the proceeds of the sale of wine from its vineyards.

-Following Rolin’s death in 1462, Guigone could have divided her time between the town houses and thirty three different chateau which she then owned.
+Following her husband’s death in 1462, Guigone could have divided her time between the town houses and thirty three different chateau she owned throughout Burgundy.
 Instead, she moved into an apartment near to the Hospices, and spent the remainder of her days caring for the sick.
-When she died, her body was laid to rest, not alongside her husband in the elegant mausoleum attesting his mortal significance, but in the heart of the institution which would never have seen the light of day, were it not for her charitable disposition.
+When she died, her body was laid to rest, not in the elegant mausoleum alongside the man she married, but in the heart of the institution which would never have seen the light of day, were it not for her charitable disposition.